omni-us/jsonargparse/DOCUMENTATION.rst

 It is possible to have multiple levels of subcommands.
 With multiple levels there is one basic requirement: the subcommands must be added in the order of the levels.
-This is, first call :meth:`add_subcommands
+That is, first call :meth:`add_subcommands
 <.ArgumentParser.add_subcommands>` and :func:`add_subcommand` for the first
 level.
 Only after do the same for the second level, and so on.